5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

-# How to flash EBB32 V1.2's frmware
+# How to flash EBB32 V1.2's frmware THE OLD WAY

+# To do it the newer and easier way, follow this guide: https://docs.meteyou.wtf/btt-ebb/klipper/

 (Open PuTTY, connect to your klipper)